Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Martingales associated with edge currents

-associated with the edge current $J_{x\rightarrow y}$.
 Importantly, $M_{x\rightarrow y}(t)$ is a martingale because it is a Radon-Nikodym derivative process, and the latter are martingales (see Appendix~\ref{App:A}).
 The fact that $M_{x\rightarrow y}(t)$ is a Radon-Nikodym derivative can also be shown directly through the identity

-where $(X,\mathbb{R}_{q_{\rm ss}})$ is the Markov jump process with rates
+where $(X,\mathbb{R}_{\rm ss})$ is the Markov jump process with rates